dg/ftp-deployment/readme.md

 ; default permissions for new directories (defaults to none) dirPermissions = 0755

+; disable cached (paths) files, if use multiple batches (hash is computed from ignored masks and local dir, defaults to yes) cacheScan = no
 ```

 In the config file you can create multiple sections (like `[my site]`), so you may have separate